-The waste business is more exposed to cyclical macroeconomic conditions, reflecting (1) the higher proportion of I&C customers, (2) contract terms often linked to volumes collected or processed, which are in turn linked to industrial production (see exhibit 8 below), and (3) the modest and residual exposure to paper and scrap metal prices of the recycling business (see exhibit 9 below).
-With barriers to entry low in the collecting and elimination of non-hazardous waste, Veolia continues to invest in higher value-added activities, which can include sorting, hazardous materials and recovery, which will in turn raise the group's exposure to materials and energy price fluctuations.
+The waste management business is more exposed to cyclical macroeconomic conditions, reflecting (1) the higher proportion of I&C customers; (2) contract terms often linked to collected or processed volume, which are, in turn, linked to industrial production (as Exhibit 8 shows); and (3) the modest and residual exposure of the recycling business to paper and scrap metal prices (as Exhibit 9 shows).
+With low entry barriers in collection and elimination of nonhazardous waste, Veolia continues to invest in higher value-added activities, which can include sorting, processing hazardous materials and energy from waste, which will, in turn, increase the group's exposure to fluctuations in material and energy prices.

-Veolia's waste business is exposed to the macroeconomic cycle (% change year-on-year)
+Veolia's waste business is exposed to the macroeconomic cycle (Annual % change)

-Note: in 2010, waste volumes are from industrial clients only.
-Source: Company reports, Moody's Investors Service
+In 2010, waste volume is from industrial clients only.
+Sources: Company reports, Moody's Investors Service

-Exhibit 9 Shift from collection and landfill to recycling and hazardous materials continues (Waste revenue breakdown by activity)
+Exhibit 9 Shift from collection and landfill to recycling and hazardous materials continues

+(Waste revenue breakdown by activity)

-Source: Company reports, Moody's Investors Service
+Sources: Company reports, Moody's Investors Service

-In Veolia's energy business, around two thirds of revenues come from the management of district heating and cooling networks, which is supported by long-term contracts that include indexation and pass-through clauses covering variations in energy prices, although these can be subject to some regulatory risk.
-These features ensure relatively predictable cash flows, although this activity remains exposed to weather conditions, which drive seasonal demand for heating and cooling.
-In addition to networks, the group acts as a subcontractor for public and private customers to manage or maintain various energy installations, including decentralised electricity generation, such as biomass and CHP, which in turn can expose it to energy prices.
+In Veolia's energy business, around two-thirds of the revenue comes from the management of district heating and cooling networks, which is supported by long-term contracts.
+These contracts include indexation and pass-through clauses covering variations in energy prices, although these can be subject to some regulatory risk.
+These features ensure relatively predictable cash flow, although this activity remains exposed to weather conditions, which drive the seasonal demand for heating and cooling.
+In addition to networks, the group acts as a subcontractor for public and private customers to manage or maintain various energy installations, including decentralised electricity generation, such as biomass and, which in turn can expose it to fluctuations in energy prices.

-Growing presence outside Europe mitigated by a balanced approach to capital deployment
+Growing presence outside Europe, mitigated by a balanced approach to capital deployment

 Veolia's strategy to shift progressively from mature economies to growth markets outside Europe implies incremental risks.
-This was evidenced by the unilateral termination in February 2018 of Veolia's water and energy contract in Gabon, which generated €64 million of EBITDA in 2017.
-We therefore expect that the group will remain cautious in its approach to capital deployment so as to limit the scale of the investment it takes on in any individual country.
+This was illustrated by the unilateral termination in February 2018 of Veolia's water and energy contract in Gabon, which generated €64 million of EBITDA in 2017.
+We therefore expect the group to remain cautious in its approach towards capital deployment so as to limit the scale of the investment it takes on in any individual country.

-Cost reduction programme supports financial leverage
+Cost-reduction programme supports operating profitability

-Given our expectation of broadly stable net debt (post hybrid refinancing) given neutral free cash flows for Veolia, the group's ability to maintain leverage (expressed as FFO/net debt) constant stems from the evolution of its operating cash flows.
-The group's profitability is mostly predicated upon the continued successful execution of its cost-saving programme, which has in prior years more than offset the pressures stemming from weak price indexation and subdued industrial production in Europe (see exhibit below).
-The execution of this programme was the main driver behind the 2.7% EBITDA growth (at constant FX) reported in 2017.
+Given our expectation of broadly stable net debt (following the call and repayment of the €1.5 billion hybrid in April) and neutral free cash flow for Veolia, the group's ability to maintain its leverage (FFO/net debt) largely unchanged comes from its operating cash flow evolution.
+The group's profitability is mostly predicated on the continued successful execution of its cost-saving programme, which has, in earlier years, more than offset the pressures stemming from weak price indexation and subdued industrial production in Europe (as Exhibit 10 shows).
+The execution of this programme was the main driver behind the 2.7% EBITDA growth (at constant foreign exchange) reported in 2017.

-EBITDA growth continues to be driven by cost savings (in € million)
+Exhibit 10 EBITDA growth continues to be driven by cost savings (in € million)

-Note: EBITDA excluding IFRIC 12 impact.
+EBITDA excluding IFRIC 12 impact.

-Source: Company reports, Moody's Investors Service
+Sources: Company reports, Moody's Investors Service

-For 2018, Veolia targets another €300 million of cumulative gross cost savings vs. an aggregate of close to €500 million achieved in 2016 and 2017.
-This, combined with an expected acceleration of revenue growth in 2018 and 2019 driven by new contracts and a stronger outlook for industrial production, should in turn underpin the group's credit metrics in the medium term.
+For 2018, Veolia targets another €300 million of cumulative gross cost savings compared with an aggregate of around €500 million in 2016 and 2017.
+This, combined with an expected acceleration in revenue growth in 2018 and 2019, driven by new contracts and a stronger outlook for industrial production, should in turn underpin the group's credit metrics in the medium term.